muggy8/improbable/from-me-to-me/UIb4kVxn.md

 Should I try to hide in my room?

-But that'd draw too much suspicion.
+But that would draw too much suspicion.

 "Things... has been alright.
 I've been meaning to come by earlier but things has just been so hectic after Melody's passing"